antoinelucasfra/eye-tracking_M2/README.md

 -	gazedata : the raw data collected through GazeRecorder
 -	input_ML : The image section where the algorithm generates the heatmap in order to used them into machine learning.

 #
 #

 # Authors
-Project conduct by Antoine LUCAS @antoinelucasfra, Flavie THEVENARD @FlavThvnrd and Julien PETOT @jpetot
+Project conduct by Antoine LUCAS @antoinelucasfra, Flavie THEVENARD @FlavThvnrd and Julien PETOT @jpetot in the context of a second year master degree in Data Science.